basilesimon/bsfr/content/weeknotes/weeknotes-25.md

 ---
 date: "2021-03-19T00:00:00Z"
-published: false
+draft: true
-title: 'Busy busy - weeknotes #25'
+title: "Busy busy - weeknotes #25"
 ---

 This is going to be a short one: I somehow didn't take notes through the week.